Gruzzly-bear/Internship-Prosper-IT-Consulting/README.md

 The way I did it made it simple and understandable for the user to read.

-## Other skill acquired
+## Other skills acquired
-- Placeholder
+- The ability to comfortably work on a project and utilize Azure Dev-ops to successfully publish the code efficiently.
 - Placeholder
 - Placeholder
 - Team building Placeholder
   - Placeholder
-  - Placeholer
+  - Placeholder